DeltaFi (DELFI) Price Reaches $0.0005

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.

 DeltaFi was first traded on April 6th, 2022.
 DeltaFi’s total supply is 1,000,000,000 tokens.
+DeltaFi’s official message board is medium.com/deltafi.
+DeltaFi’s official website is www.deltafi.ai.
 DeltaFi’s official Twitter account is @deltafi_ai and its Facebook page is accessible here.
-DeltaFi’s official message board is medium.com/deltafi.
-The official website for DeltaFi is www.deltafi.ai.

 [Telegram](https://t.me/deltafi%5Flabs)[Discord](https://discord.gg/deltafi)[Medium](https://medium.com/deltafi)